jhpyle/docassemble/_docs/recipes.md

 For more information about **docassemble**'s support for multi-lingual interviews, see the [Language Support] section.

+# <a name="stats"></a>Tracking statistics about user activity

+Redis has a convenient feature for incrementing a counter.
+Since the data in [Redis] is not affected by the deletion of interview sessions or users pressing the Back button, [Redis] can be used to keep track of event counters.
+The following interview uses a [`DARedis`] object to access [Redis] and increment counters that track how many times particular screens in an interview were reached.

+{% include demo-side-by-side.html demo="counter" %}

+When you retrieve data from Redis, it comes through as non-decoded binary data, so you have to decode it with `.decode()`.

+Note that `r.incr()` was not called inside the `mandatory`<span></span> `code` block.
+If it had been, then the counters for the early parts of the interview would be repeatedly incremented every time the screen loaded.
+Using the `milestone` dictionary to track whether the milestone has been reached ensures that the counters are not incremented duplicatively.

 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if
 [`demo-basic-questions.yml`]: https://github.com/jhpyle/docassemble/blob/master/docassemble_demo/docassemble/demo/data/questions/demo-basic-questions.yml